Skip to Content

 1. Mix the topping: Ketchup, brown sugar, and Worcestershire sauce.

 2. Grate the onion.
-It’ll be kind of watery, so we like to grate it into a bowl lined with a kitchen towel.
-That way, you can grab the corners and squeeze out the liquid before adding the onion to the meat.
+It’ll be kind of watery, so grate it into a bowl lined with a kitchen towel.
+Then, grab the corners of the towel and squeeze out any extra onion liquid before adding the onion to the meat.

-5. Cover the meatloaf with the ketchup glaze topping.
+5. Top the meatloaf with the ketchup glaze.

 6. Bake for 50 minutes.